- Python Snacks

 👋 Hey there!

 Last week, I emphasized how much you shouldn’t skip over learning the itertools library.
-This week, I’m bringing another package to your inbox: watchdog.
+Another package to not skip over is watchdog.

 Let’s get into it.